 Choosing a family pet checklist: best breeds for allergy?
 For kids or seniors?
 Toy breed or guard dog, high energy or laid-back?
 Free, professional advice from the world's first dog-site!!

 by Karen Rhodes, Family Dog Consultant

-Touched by the photo of President George W. Bush’s service dog lying quietly by the casket, I thought about other faithful dogs and how the family can help them.
+I was touched by the photo of President George W. Bush’s service dog lying quietly by the casket, I thought about my own faithful dogs and how my family could help them...